Ever had someone believe in you more than you believe in yourself?

 When the response finally came, it was impossibly brief, given the weight I’d loaded onto my waiting.
 It showed up in my inbox on December 8, 2010—I know this because I’ve kept it in my “save forever” file…

-“I should have your manuscript back to you by next Friday—I just finished another read and, man, it’s the cleanest manuscript I’ve ever edited here (so there will be precious few edits) and it contains the strongest message of all the books I’ve ever worked on…I’ll be proud to see it come to pass (no, I’m not blowing up your skirt).”
+“I should have your manuscript back to you by next Friday—I just finished another read and, man, it’s the cleanest manuscript I’ve ever edited here (so there will be precious few edits) and it contains the strongest message of all the books I’ve ever worked on…I’ll be proud to see it come to pass.”

 After I cleared my tears, I read and re-read that note—just like B. Raymond Buxton, the California man who sat in front of his computer for hours checking and re-checking the numbers after he discovered they matched a $425 million PowerBall prize.
 To a soul braced to hear the worst, my editor’s words were like a found-fortune.